Holy Children and Treasured Possession

 The Lord's people must let their identity as His holy and treasured children govern even the way they grieve death and inhabit their bodies before Him.

-2 For you are a holy people to Yahweh your God, and Yahweh has chosen you to be a people for his own possession, above all peoples who are on the face of the earth.
+2 for you are a people holy to the LORD your God.
+The LORD has chosen you to be a people for His prized possession out of all the peoples on the face of the earth.

 The LORD's people must let their identity as His holy and treasured children govern even the way they grieve death and inhabit their bodies before Him.